Courses in Advanced Communication

 English 302: Business Communication

 The class that helps you get stuff.
 English 302 commonly has as its audience students from the College of Business (Finance, Marketing, Logistics, Accounting, and Management majors) and from departments such as Agricultural Business, Textiles and Clothing, and Hotel, Restaurant, and Institution Management.
 English 302 traditionally emphasizes such documents as memos, letters, brochures, short proposals and reports, and websites—with a focus on customer-oriented, managerial, and employment-related writing.

-English 309: Report and Proposal Writing
+English 309: Proposal and Report Writing

 The class that helps you ask for stuff.
 English 309 is a course that focuses on writing proposals and reports.
 You can expect to research methods, analyze readers, design layouts, and study drafting and revision procedures.
 “Just about everyone working in organizations needs at one time or another to write proposals and reports,” says Freed.

 Communicating in the workplace rather than for the classroom.
 English 314 generally has as its audience students from the College of Engineering (Electrical, Mechanical, Industrial, and Chemical Engineering majors) and from departments such as Computer Science, Economics, Agronomy, Forestry, and Animal Ecology.
 English 314 traditionally emphasizes such documents as instructional and procedural manuals, proposals, short and long reports, and websites—with a focus on technically oriented and disciplinary communication for both expert and lay audiences.

 English 415: Business and Technical Editing

 The class that gets at the nitty-gritty of editing.
 English 415 teaches you editing journal articles, research reports, technical manuals, newsletters, and proposals.
 Special attention is paid to editorial levels and styles, project management, editor-author relationships, and electronic editing.

 English 416: Visual Aspects of Business and Technical Communication